andyswebportfolio/lamp-docker/readme.txt

 # Delete the git file and the readme

 Recommended:
-# Update versions of the programs used in the Docker Compose File
+# Update versions of the programs used in the Docker Compose File, or
+# Update to latest version of lamp-docker by pulling it as above, then manually importing html and mysql_data respectively

 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,